nothings/stb/README.md

 #### If I wrap an stb library in a new library, does the new library have to be public domain/MIT?

-No, because it's public domain you can freely relicense it to whatever license your new library wants to be.
+No. Since it is public domain you can freely relicense it to whatever your new library wants to be.

 #### What's the deal with SSE support in GCC-based compilers?